The Hardest Habit Of All – Are You Able To Do it?

 Why Do This?

 There is too much to do- too many demands for our time and attention, all seemingly ‘urgent’ and ‘mission critical.’
 I find it very easy to be ‘very busy’, but often I am not focusing on what really counts.
-Then CEO Mike shared a research report on CEO views of achieving business success in the year ahead- and key insights included:
+Then our CEO shared a research report on CEO views of achieving business success in the year ahead- and key insights included:

 - Choose carefully what NOT to do